 The employer must return a woman rejoining the workforce after PDL to the same or a comparable position.
 Otherwise, it is considered discrimination and she may have grounds for a pregnancy discrimination case.

-PDL is separate and distinct from "baby bonding" time off, which is covered by the California Family Rights Act (CFRA) and Family and Medical Leave Act.
-Only employers with 50 or more employees must provide CFRA/FMLA leave (see Medical & Family Leave Violations).
+PDL is separate and distinct from “baby bonding" time off.
+The New Parent Leave Act (NPLA) guarantees up to 12 weeks unpaid leave to eligible employees who work for companies with at least 20 employees within 75 miles.
+The Family and Medical Leave Act applies as well to employers with 50 or more employees within 75 miles.
+(See Medical & Family Leave Violations).
 The maximum leave available is four months PDL, plus 12 weeks CFRA/FMLA, for a total of approximately seven months.

 If you wish to express milk upon returning to work, your employer must provide you with reasonable breaks and a private place other than in a toilet stall to express milk.